Importance of Ethics in Accounting

 Ethical codes are core principles that accounting professionals use to enhance their profession, maintain public confidence, and demonstrate honesty and fairness when you join organizations as CPAs or IIAs attempt to protect the profession’s reputation.

 Sadly, not everyone who works in the accounting field is reliable.
 There are daily violations of public and private trusts, and the resolution of ethical dilemmas is not always favorable.
 The following are five areas that capture the attention of anyone considering working in the accounting profession.

 Ethics and freedom go hand in hand in the accounting profession.
 An important component of trust is making unbiased decisions and recommendations that benefit the customer—for example, a display of demand, a conflict of interest under the Freedom Guidelines.

-Profit from over-selling of one financial product can lead to a bias that gives financial advice to a customer.
+Profit from over-selling of one financial product can lead to a bias that gives customer financial advice.

-To be objective and independent, it is also necessary to ensure that the recommendations are not subject to outside influence.
-An accountant’s professional judgment is compromised if they subordinate their decision to someone else’s.
+To be objective and independent, it is also necessary to ensure that the recommendations are not subject to outside.

 Demonstrating honesty means being straightforward and honest in all business and professional relationships.